 The street by Farol da Barra Beach is a great place to walk and it gets quite crowded.
 It has loads of restaurants, street food, coconut water, popcorn, it deserves a walk during the day and then one at night.
 Just make sure it’s a fine day.

 We had 2 rainy days there, the 2 last ones.
 On one of them, we decided to go to a shopping mall nearby to grab a bite (all the stores around were closed due to the rain for some reason) and we got back when it was already dark.
 Because of the rain and the wind, most lights on the street were off and we had to walk from the parking lot to the apartment (around 3 blocks).
 One hooded guy started walking towards us and changed directions when we did.
 That freaked us out so we started to run.
 Luckily, we’d dropped my mom and the kids at the apartment before we went to park the car.
 It took us around 3 minutes running on the slippery sidewalks in the rain.
-We stopped at a bus station (that was, luckily, full with people going home from work, probably) and the guy gave up and went the other way.
+We stopped at a bus station (that was, luckily, full of people going home from work, probably) and the guy gave up and went the other way.
 Boy, it was scary.
 I’m grateful nothing happened.
 That was the only time, really.

 Nearby Farol da Barra, we went to Doce Gelato, a buffet, pay by weight ice cream shop.
 The kids loved the ordinary flavors (chocolate, strawberry, lemon, mango) but I absolutely adored all the Brazilian fruit flavors, like cupuaçu, mangaba, cashew, cajá and all the other I can’t even remember.
 It wasn’t cheap, though.